AaronMelotti/AaronMelotti/README.md

 </p>

 ## 🚀 About Me
-I'm a Cybersecurity graduate building hands-on experience in IT support, cybersecurity, SOC operations, and digital forensics.
+I'm a Cybersecurity graduate building hands-on experience in IT support, cybersecurity, and SOC operations.

 I'm passionate about learning how technology works, troubleshooting problems, and developing practical security skills through hands-on labs and personal projects.